 Tenderloin Fillet |

-Our next stop which was lunch at Vella's Restaurant and Tavern in Chapin, S.C.
-The lunch was awesome and they had the absolutely best fresh asparagus I've ever tasted, dusted with aged Parmesan cheese!
+Our next stop was lunch at Vella's Restaurant and Tavern in Chapin, S.C.
+The lunch was awesome and they had the absolute best fresh asparagus I've ever tasted, dusted with aged Parmesan cheese!

 Enjoy,